 \section{Abstract}

-Future communication system requires large bandwidth to achieve high data rate, which makes analog-to-digital (ADC) a key bottleneck due to its high complexity and large power consumption.
-Therefore, we consider the monobit receivers for QPSK in this paper.
-First, the optimal monobit receiver with Nyquist sampling and its performance are derived.
-Then a suboptimal but more practical receiver is obtained.
-The effect of the imbalances between the In-phase (I) and Quadrature (Q) branches is investigated too.
-To combat the performance loss, monobit receivers based on double training sequences and 8-sector phase quantization are proposed.
-Numerical simulations show that the low-complexity suboptimal receiver suffers only 3dB signal-to-noise-ratio (SNR) loss in AWGN channels and 1dB SNR loss in multipath static channels compared with the matched-filter based monobit receiver with full channel state information (CSI).
-It is demonstrated that the amplitude imbalance has no effect on monobit receivers.
-Receivers based on double training sequences can efficiently compensate for the SNR loss in AWGN channels without complexity increase.
-By doubling the complexity, receivers with 8-sector phase quantization can almost completely eliminate the SNR loss caused by IQ imbalances.
-The effect of imbalances on monobit receivers in dense multipath channels is slight.
+Future communication system requires large bandwidths to achieve high data rates, thus rendering analog-to-digital conversion (ADC) a bottleneck due to its high power consumption.
+In this paper, we consider monobit receivers for QPSK.
+The optimal monobit receiver under Nyquist sampling is obtained and its performance is analyzed.
+Then, a suboptimal but low-complexity receiver is proposed.
+The effect of imbalances between In-phase (I) and Quadrature (Q) branches is carefully examined.
+To combat the performance loss due to IQ imbalances, monobit receivers based on double training sequences and eight-sector phase quantization \cite{DBLP:journals/corr/abs-1112-4811} are proposed.
+Numerical simulations show that the low-complexity suboptimal receiver suffers 3dB signal-to-noise-ratio (SNR) loss in additive white Gaussian noise (AWGN) channels and only 1dB SNR loss in multipath channels compared with matched-filter monobit receiver with perfect channel state information (CSI).
+It is further demonstrated that the amplitude imbalance has essentially no effect on monobit receivers.
+In AWGN channels, receivers based on double training sequences can efficiently compensate for the SNR loss without complexity increase, while receivers with eight-sector phase quantization can almost completely eliminate the SNR loss caused by IQ imbalances.
+In dense multipath channels, the effect of imbalances on monobit receivers is slight.